Evedel/fortify/LanguageSchemeV2.md

 Latex format.
 Compiled in pdf and fortran.

+Internal code notes
+---
+rule*
+always return index of the last element corresponding to that exact rule, __not__ the first element after

 Comments
 ---
 `!` -- working code for tex, comment in f90 (not in scr.f90 at all)